Bettgideon/HMIS-Analytics-with-JS/README.md

-# Hotel Management -Analytics-with-JS ,HTML And CSS
+# Hotel Management I.S  Analytics with JS ,HTML And CSS
 <h1>Revenue Pie Chart</h1>
 This JavaScript code generates a pie chart using the Chart.js library to visualize revenue data for each month.
 The pie chart represents revenue data in Kenya Shillings (KES).